Skip to main content

 • Quick Install: an easy-to-download binary for testing and developing with ClickHouse

-• Production Deployments: ClickHouse can run on any Linux, FreeBSD, or macOS with x86-64, ARM, or PowerPC64LE CPU architecture
+• Production Deployments: ClickHouse can run on any Linux, FreeBSD, or macOS with x86-64, modern ARM (ARMv8.2-A up), or PowerPC64LE CPU architecture

 • Docker Image: use the official Docker image in Docker Hub